0xKourama/Elbanna-NP-Notes/personal/braindump.md

 # what made me prefer linux to windows?
 1. learning it gives me uniqueness

-*object-handling words are way nicer. because they deal with handleable objects*
+*object-handling words are way nicer. because they deal with handleable objects. this needs observation and object identification*